 A Volkswagen will fit this yardstick.
 There are several models to choose from within the Volkswagen range.
 Let’s look at a selection.

-The Jetta is also a good choice but to me is about mom about town car.
+The Jetta is a good choice but to me is more a mom about town car.
 It depends who’s buying the first car, you or a parent.
 I suspect if my 17-year-old son were choosing, he would pick the Golf, and I would select the Jetta!
 However, it has had an overhaul and now includes an infotainment screen across all specs, including the basic S.

 The automatic is a much smoother drive than the stick.
 This is by no means a sports car, but it has a lot to offer, even on the basic S model.